coldclimate/omnomfrickinnom/content/blog/2021-01-16-savoury-beef-mince-dumplings.markdown

 ## Result

-The dumplings should puff up, their bases soaking up the juices, the beer and stock should have reduced to a delivious savoury coating.
+The dumplings should puff up, their bases soaking up the juices, the beer and stock should have reduced to a delivious savory coating.

 You might spy some sprouts in there.
 I tucked a few frozen ones in when I added the dumplings and they streamed at the same time.